Oklahoma v. Castro-Huerta

 In the wake of McGirt, the Oklahoma state courts started vacating past criminal cases to turn them over to federal courts.
 However, the Oklahoma Court of Criminal Appeals ruled that this would include crimes where the defendant was not a Native American but still occurred against Native Americans on Native American lands.
-The Supreme Court agreed to hear the state's challenge to this rule, but only investigating the issues of breadth of McGirt, and will not review McGirt itself.
+The Supreme Court agreed to hear the state's challenge to this rule, but only to investigate the issues of breadth of McGirt, refusing to review McGirt itself.

 In the 5–4 ruling issued on June 29, 2022, the Court ruled that both federal and the state held joint jurisdiction to prosecute non-Native Americans for crimes on native lands.